Skip to Content

 I would also suggest for you not to rent a car and drive since that choice seems to me even more dangerous.
 The road signs are OK however the driving style is more freestyle and especially if you come from a country that drives with rules you will find it frustrating at the least.

-Recently there has been introduced a sightseeing bus in Medinah which you can take to visit the 12 historical places of the Holy city.
-I really like the idea of these busses because they are an easy and convenient way to explore a city.
+Recently there has been introduced a sightseeing bus in Medinah which you can take to visit the 12 historical places of the Holy City.
+I really like the idea of these buses because they are an easy and convenient way to explore a city.

 We used them in New York and I will happily use them next time I am in Medinah as well.
 You can always leave the bus, explore at your own time and then wait for the next bus to take you to the next destination.
 Simple!

-Here is the link for the website, the bus runs every day all year round with a bus frequency of 30min and each ticket costs £17 per person.
+The Sightseeing bus in Medinah runs every day all year round with a bus frequency of 30min and each ticket costs £18 per person.

 The Ultimate Guide on How to Do a DIY Umrah; (Do-It-Yourself) Umrah